docktor/docktor/README.md

 See https://github.com/docktor/dockerfiles/blob/master/docker-docktor/README.md

 ## Integration with Docktor Monitoring Stack
-Stack : cAdvisor - goryCadvisor - Riemann - InfluxDB
+Stack : cAdvisor - goryCadvisor - Riemann - InfluxDB - Grafana

 There is an issue for a complete integration of monitoring stack here : https://github.com/docktor/docktor/issues/64 But, all images (Riemann, etc...) may be already deployed with Docktor Images.
 See https://github.com/docktor/dockerfiles